IMPACT OF THE COVID- 19 PANDEMIC

 - Contact the Union immediately;

-- Request that workers be given more than 24 hours to consider any variation;
+- Request that workers be given adequate time to consider any variation;

 - Make sure any variation proposed is time limited; and